bhainesva/bhainesva.github.io/src/transducers.md

 ## Overview
 We will look at how we can abstract transformation processes using transducers.
-It will cover what transducers are, their motivation, and their application in an example case.
+We will cover what transducers are, their motivation, and their application in an example case.

 ### Pre-requisites
 Familiarity with the concept of higher order functions, function composition, map/filter/reduce.